shaik1002/biggitlabbomb/doc/integration/exact_code_search/zoekt.md

 - You must have administrator access to the instance.

 You can index both existing and new root namespaces automatically.
 To index all root namespaces automatically:

-1. On the left sidebar, at the bottom, select **Admin**.
+1. On the left sidebar, at the bottom, select **Admin area**.
 1. Select **Settings > Search**.
 1. Expand **Exact code search configuration**.
 1. Select the **Index root namespaces automatically** checkbox.